byn3/mws-restaurant-stage-1/README.md

 3. Added Javascript to make the site work.

-4. Added CSS to to al lelements.
+4. Added CSS to to all elements.
 No overflow occurs.
 Beauty is here.
 It can be more pretty.\

 5. Explored the provided code, and started to make a plan to implement the required features in three areas: responsive design, accessibility and offline use.
+Service worker is currently working as far as I've tested.

 ### Future fixes:

 1. Adjust margin and padding

-2. Improve on different media widths
+2. Improve UX on different media widths

-3. Add more features
+3. Add more features.
+Implement the other stages of this App.

+4. Pivot the focus of the project from a Yelp Clone to a fun quirky web app.